Ralim/IronOS/Documentation/DebugMenu.md

 A simple user modification to the PCB on early model V1 allows it to safely use DC24V by cutting a trace line to the Vbus which held it back to 21V.
 You can check whether your Pinecil V1 needs the update by using the PD debug menu.
 After a few seconds or after PD negotiates (state above 5) it will show [No VBus] if the VBus modification is performed correctly or not needed (i.e., late model V1) or it shows [VBus] if the mod has not been done and there is still a connection to the Vbus.

 The mod method is shown in the February 2022 Pine64 community [Updates](https://www.pine64.org/2022/02/15/february-update-chat-with-the-machine/).
 Early Pinecil V1 models required cutting a trace.
 Late model V1 made sometime in 2022 came with [No Vbus] already displayed, and no mod required.

 The V2 model released Aug.
-2, 2022 is a completely overhauled PCB with 28V capable components and requires no mods.
+2, 2022 is an overhauled PCB with all relevant components capable of 28V.
+V2 requires no mods to support use of 24V DC Barrel port charger.